-where $g(T)$ is a conversion factor from MC time, $t_\textup{MC}$, to real time, $f$ is the modulation frequency, $T_0$ is the measured temperature and $T_{\textup{AC}}$ is the amplitude of the modulation.
+where $g(T)$ is a conversion factor from MC time, $t_\textup{MC}$, to real time, $f$ is the ac frequency, $T_0$ is the measured temperature and $T_{\textup{AC}}$ is the amplitude of the oscillation.
 A small value of $T_{\textup{AC}}$ gives the most accurate results at the cost of slow MC convergence.
-We find that having $T_{\textup{AC}}$ set to $1\%$ or $10\%$ of the measured temperature gives the same simulation result and set it to $10\%$ for quicker convergence.
+We find that having $T_{\textup{AC}}$ set to $1\%$ or $10\%$ of the measured temperature gives the same simulation result and set it to $10\%$ for faster convergence.
 Single spin-flip updates are performed at random sites in the simulation-cell with the oscillating Boltzmann weight.
-Every update emulates a direct spin-phonon interaction\cite{RelaxationBook}, and the Boltzmann weight reflects the interaction with a phonon-bath with oscillating temperature.
-The frequency dependence is emulated by letting the number of update attempts in a modulation period be inversely proportional to the frequency.
+Every update emulates a direct spin-phonon interaction \cite{RelaxationBook}, and the Boltzmann weight reflects the interaction with a phonon-bath with oscillating temperature.
+The frequency dependence is emulated by letting the number of update attempts in an oscillation period be inversely proportional to the frequency.
 For high frequencies, there are few updates per period.
 For low frequencies, there are many updates per period.
 This reflects that the number of spin-phonon interactions per time is constant.
 The temperature dependence of $g(T)$ has been introduced because there are fewer phonon modes available at low temperatures.
 A random collision (Monte Carlo update) therefore takes longer time to occur at low temperatures.
-We assume that during one second the number of spin-phonon interactions is $n(T)$ and that this follows an Arrhenius distribution,
+We assume that during one second the number of spin-phonon interactions $n(T)$ follows an Arrhenius distribution,

 The constants $n^0$ and $\theta$ are free parameters which determine the relationship between MC time and real time and need to be fitted to experimental measurements.
 With this assumption, the conversion factor between MC time and real time can be expressed as: